nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - That is, when a `Group` is assigned to an `Event`, a `Group`object is stored a `Set` of `Group`.
   - When un-assigned, the corresponding groups are then removed from the `Set`.
 - To make it easier for the users to assign groups, this action is done through the `AddEventCommand` and `EditEventCommand`, with the `g/` prefix.
+  - Users can assign multiple groups to an event by using multiple `g/` identifiers following with the `Group` specified.
+The `ModelManager` will perform checks on whether the names supplied are valid, i.e the `Group` currently exists in FumbleLog.
 - To un-assign a `Group`, the user must manually specify `ug/` with the `Group` to un-assign it from the `Event`.
+  - The `ModelManager` will perform checks on whether the groups supplied are valid, i.e the `Group` currently exists in FumbleLog, and that the `Group` is currently assigned to the `Event`.
 - With the `Group` name, person(s) with that specific `Group` in their `Group` list is displayed with the `Event`.
 - After a `Group` has been assigned to an `Event`, all `Person` in that `Group` will be displayed with the `Event` on FumbleLog.